Colégio Internacional Infanta D. Maria de Portugal

 International School Colégio Infanta D. Maria de Portugal is an international bi-lingual school.

 International School College Infanta D. Maria de Portugal has an emphasis on Portuguese education and follows a modified version of the Cambridge curriculum and prepares students for IGCSE and A-level examinations.
 All IGCSE subjects are based on the Cambridge University curriculum.
 Admission to the school is dependent on a successful interview and entry examination.

+History

 Founded in 2005 and a private fee-paying school, it has been run since 2006 by a Board of Governors composed of teachers.